cr0hn/sanic-jwt-payload-encrypt/README.rst

 Config variables
 ----------------

-- ENCRYPT_PASSWORD: Password to use for encrypt the payload
+- JWT_ENCRYPT_PASSWORD: Password to use for encrypt the payload
-- ENCRYPT_SALT: Salt used for crypt algorithm
+- JWT_ENCRYPT_SALT: Salt used for crypt algorithm
-- FULL_USER_INFO: Indicates if all User information must be included in the encrypted Payload
+- JWT_FULL_USER_INFO: Indicates if all User information must be included in the encrypted Payload